aleBranching/telegram-indeed-bot/README.md

 Due to the nature of web scraping supporting multiple users adds a lot of complexity.
 Through building this I have already run into instances of being temporarily blocked by indeed.
 It is best to deploy it yourself or run a local instance on an old machine 24/7.
 A VPN is recommended to be used.

+### deployment

+railway.app was used to deploy this.
+It can be easily deployed as there is a dockerfile to allow for support of puppeteer.
+Two environment variables are needed.
+The SERVER_URL which can be found after deployment and generating a domain and BOT_TOKEN which is gotten from thebotfather in telegram.

 ### local dev environment:

 - run `npm install` to install dependencies.
 - on the terminal run `ngrok http 5000` install ngrok if you don't already have it.
 This will alow you to forward telegram post requests from a public url to local host.
 - copy the link generated and paste it into SERVER_URL variable in a `.env` file.
 - aquire a bot token from telegram paste it into BOT_TOKEN variable in the `.env` file
 - run `npm run dev`

 ## future goals: